hanggrian/which-tools/docs/services/files.md

 # Files
 {: .no_toc }

-&#8220;Real men don't use backups, they post their stuff on a public ftp server and let the rest of the world make copies.&#8221; &mdash; Linus Torvalds {: .fs-6 .fw-300 }
+&ldquo;Real men don't use backups, they post their stuff on a public ftp server and let the rest of the world make copies.&rdquo;
+&mdash; Linus Torvalds
+{: .fs-6 .fw-300 }

 ## Table of contents